-2. Any person discriminate against and er person in any of the rights protecte against discrimination on the basis of race, creed, color, religion or national origin by this Ordinance because such person has lawfully opposed any practice forbidden under this Ordinance, obeys the provisions of this Ordinance or has filed a charge, testified or assisted in any proceeding under this Ordinance.
+2. Any person to discriminate against another person in any of the rights protected against discrimination on the basis of race, creed, color, religion or national origin by this Ordinance because such person has lawfully opposed any practice forbidden under this Ordinance, obeys the provisions of this Ordinance or has filed a charge, testified or assisted in any proceeding under this Ordinance.